ericflo/django-newcache/README.txt

 --------------------

-All of the above is simply the default, you may provide your own callable function to be run on each key, by supplying the CACHE_KEY_FUNC setting.
-It must take in any instance of basestring and output a str.
+All of the above is simply the default, you may provide your own callable function to be run on each key, by supplying the CACHE_KEY_MODULE setting.
+It must provide a get_key function which takes any instance of basestring and output a str.